pooyavahidi/content/ai/model_evaluation_machine_learning.md

 - In scenarios with highly imbalanced data, precision, recall, and F1 score might be more informative for classification tasks because they provide a clearer picture of how well the model performs on the minority class

 - Probabilistic Models: For models that output probabilities (e.g., some classifiers), metrics like log loss or AUC-ROC might provide additional insights into model performance beyond what MAE or RMSE can offer.
+## Bias and Variance
+See [Generalization](generalization_machine_learning.md) section for more details on bias and variance.
+High Bias (underfitting) and High Variance (overfitting) are two common problems in machine learning.
+Knowing how to identify and address these issues is crucial for building effective models.

+Also, see [Regularization](generalization_machine_learning.md#regularization) techniques and how to choose the right regularization parameters and create a balance between bias and variance.

 ## Baseline Model
-Establish a simple baseline model to compare against more complex models.
+Establish a baseline level of performance for the model to compare against any improvements or other models.
 This can help in understanding the minimum performance expected and assess the complexity needed.

 ## Cross Validation
 **Cross-Validation** is a technique used to evaluate the performance of a model by training and testing it on multiple subsets of the data.
-For details on Cross-Validation, see [Cross-validation](ai_machine_learning_cross_validation.md)
+For details on Cross-Validation, see [Cross-validation](cross_validation_machine_learning.md).

 ## Model Tuning
 After evaluating the model we may need to tune our model by changing the hyperparameters.
 There are multiple ways to do this: